vasudnarendran/Prosperity/BOT_VERSIONS.md

 V25.1:
 Works: Yes
 Improvement: Offline-trained TOMATOES model on top of V20.1.
 The model is fitted on day -2 price data and adds a short-horizon forecast for immediate edge plus a longer-horizon directional forecast for carry/hold bias, while EMERALDS stays unchanged.
-Notes: First ML branch with a real local lift.
-Rust PnL reached 13'556 versus 13'431 for V20.1.
-EMERALDS stayed fixed at 7'403, while TOMATOES improved from 6'028 to 6'153.
-Trade count rose slightly to 732.
-Promising, but still only trained on one local day, so this needs cautious interpretation.
+Notes: Good local lift, weak official transfer.
+Rust improved from 13'431 to 13'556, but official PnL slipped from 2'266.016 to 2'259.445.
+EMERALDS stayed identical at 1'050.0; the miss came entirely from TOMATOES.
+Buys improved a bit, but sells got much worse because the offline model traded more and gave back exit quality.
-PnL: Official N/A | Rust: 13'556
+PnL: Official 2'259.4 | Rust 13'556